 Enjoy the fast processing and hassle free services on your COE loan application.
 We strike to provide you the top notch service along the way.

-Things you should know about renewing your car’s COE
+Things you should know about your car’s COE renewal

 - Parf Rebate

-If you decided to renew your car’s COE, meaning you will lose your car’s PARF rebate.
+If you decided on your car’s COE renewal, meaning you will lose your car’s PARF rebate.
 This normally known as scrap value which the amount of money you get back from the Government once you deregister your car.

 The Parf Rebate is something to consider especially if you have a premium car usually have a high ARF value.